tryngites (from trynga, a sandpiper, and ites, like) subruficollis (from subrufus, somewhat reddish, and collum, neck)

 Oneida County, Wisconsin – Rainbow Flowage

-I pointed out the various shorebirds to Sally, and she got looks through the scope.
+I pointed out the various shorebirds to my wife, and she got looks through the scope.
 The birds were more active than they had been earlier.
 Individuals and flocks were flying back and forth, calling, landing, taking off again, often returning to the same area they had just left.

 I saw one flock fly past between us and the open part of the lake.
 It landed on the sand about ten feet from the water.
 I looked through my binoculars and immediately knew I’d found something new.
 I said, “Incredible.
 I can’t believe it.
 They’re Buff-breasted Sandpipers.”
 I wasn’t very familiar with this bird.
 I can’t remember ever studying it much, and I certainly wasn’t expecting to see it.
 But I knew what it was immediately.

 My wife was carrying my National Geographic guide, and I checked all the marks.
 I saw every one.
 From throat to mid-belly, they were a rich buff color.
 From mid-belly to the tail, they were a paler buffy-white.
 Their backs were scaled- looking with dark brown feathers with buffy edges.
 The face was plain buff with a white eye ring around the large-looking dark eye.
 The cap was streaked in dotted-line black streaks.
 The body was plump, the rather long legs were greenish-yellow.
 The neck was long looking, probably because the head was small.
 They had a rather pigeon-like look.
 The bill was black and not long for a sandpiper.